WHAT IS TENS

 We have always known that the electrodes could be placed on the sacrum (this is the area at the back of the pelvis below the spine).
 We have also known in more recent years that the electrodes could be placed at the inside of either ankle.
 This is where a particular nerve is very close to the skin: it is called the “posterior tibial nerve” and it exits the sacrum at the same level as the nerves to the bladder.

 We now know that we can set the parameters of the TENS, ie the intensity and the frequency of the impulses, by actually looking for a small muscle twitch of the toe.
 Once we find this, we know the TENS is in the correct place making it more accurate.
 With the sacrum placement, we have no sign to show us we are getting to the right nerves.
 So we now know that the ankle placement is the better option.

 (Please note however, that someone who has impaired or no sensation in the legs, or an amputation of the leg, can happily use the TENS at the sacrum.)

 The following picture shows the approximate placing of the electrodes at the ankle:

 If you would like help with overactive bladder or feel frustrated that other approaches haven’t helped, come and see us.
-We can sell the TENS to you for around $60 (December 2021).
-Or we can help you source one online.
-They can become quite costly with added features so be careful: for this treatment a simple TENS like the one shown above is fine.
+We have in-person and telehealth appointments available, bookings can be made through our website.
+We use the TENS machine in our practice as a low cost and effective technique, costing around $60 for the machine (December 2021).
+They can become quite costly with added features, for this treatment a simple TENS like the one shown above is fine.